Step back into a time when fortunes were found underfoot and hope was dug out of the hillsides.

 Leadville is also known for its extreme sports and races, including the famous Leadville Trail 100 Run.

-[High Altitude, High Energy]: Leadville combines historical depth with high-energy sporting events, catering to history buffs and athletes alike.
+[10,152 Feet of History and Hustle]: Leadville combines historical depth with high-energy sporting events, catering to history buffs and athletes alike.

 Nevada City was a vital gold mining town during the California Gold Rush.
 It boasts beautifully preserved Victorian architecture.